 Talks

-I am happy to deliver any of my very popular talks online or around the UK.
-Click on the image to find out more information and fill in the form at the bottom of the page to make a booking.
+I am happy to deliver any of my popular talks online or around the UK.
+Click on the links to find more information and fill in the form at the bottom of the page to make a booking.

 Agatha Christie revelled in the use of poison to kill off unfortunate victims in her books; indeed, she employed it more than any other murder method, with the poison itself often being a central part of the novel.
 This talk looks at how the writer used her extensive knowledge of drugs and medicines mixed with real life cases to create her brilliantly plotted crime novels.
 Her poisons were picked with care, often providing vital clues to the discovery of the murderer.
 We will look at howdunnit but whodunnit is for you to find out.